Under the Mango Tree -Fiction

 I read the books taking time only because my engagements didn't allow me to go for it in a single stretch.
 Whenever I took a break, disturbing anxiety haunted me how Diya would resolve the nagging issue of dealing with the disconnect with her husband.

 But she needs love, romantic love, and to be loved.
-How she finds her passion?
+How does she fulfil her needs for a man's love and support?
 What kind of a mother is she to her children?

 Bina's Pillai story shows many shades of Indian woman's life.
 How many of them wouldn't stop while reading the book to reflect on what happens in their own life, ponder and sigh?